Zypperman/xiandan/04 CS Lore/Software Engineering Principles/SWE Intro.md

 - from single use variables to increasingly codependent variables
 - From coding with self-assigned conventions to convention that are more transparent (no single-letter variables).
 - from single states to codependent states

-## Favorable properties of Java

-- Statically typed - declared vars can't change type
-- OOP-friendly - good for SWE and flexibility
-- Functional-programming suited - input and outputs are predictable

 ## SWE principles (broadly)